bschreck/deep.sh/docs/tutorial_completers.rst

 Advanced Completions
 ====================

-To provide further control over the completion, a completer can return a :class:`RichCompletion <xonsh.completers.tools.RichCompletion>` object.
+To provide further control over the completion, a completer can return a :class:`RichCompletion <deepsh.completers.tools.RichCompletion>` object.
 Using this class, you can:

 * Provide a specific prefix length per completion (via ``prefix_len``)